 What can I study?

 Bininj (‘people’) Kunwok (‘language’) is a name used for a chain of six mutually-intelligible dialects which stretch from Kakadu National Park across West Arnhem Land in the Top End of the Northern Territory.
 Kunwinjku is the most widely-used variety of Bininj Kunwok, and is mostly spoken around the town of Gunbalanya, while other varieties (Kuninjku, Kundjeyhmi, Kundedjnjenghmi, Kune and Mayali) are spoken across the region.
 Note: Bininj Kunwok (Kunwinjku) is not currently available, but has previously been taught through Charles Darwin University - it is hoped it may be offered again at some point in the future, but in the meantime it is delivered online at Bininj Kunwok Regional Language Centre.

 Gamilaraay is the heritage language of many people living in northern NSW.
 There is a very active revitalisation effort, which has resulted in Gamilaraay being taught in schools and universities.
 Courses in Gamilaraay are offered at The University of Sydney.
 It is also offered at the Australian National University in semesters and in summer and winter school, and also cross-institutionally via video conferencing.
 View all available Gamilaraay subjects here.

 Kaurna is the heritage language of the Adelaide Plains.
 For more than 20 years Kaurna people have been rebuilding the language, and bringing the language back into prominence through signs, public performances, welcomes and many types of language class.
 This very active revitalisation effort has resulted in Kaurna being taught in schools and universities.
-It can be studied at The University of Adelaide, and is currently offered as an intensive summer school on a two-year rotating basis (next expected offering in 2017).
+It can be studied at The University of Adelaide, and is currently offered as an intensive summer school.
 View all available Kaurna subjects here.

 Pitjantjatjara is a language spoken by several thousand people, including children, in northern South Australia and Central Australia.
 Pitjantjatjara is closely related to neighbouring languages such as Pintupi, Wangkatja, Ngaanyatjarra and Yankunytjatjara.
 It was the first Indigenous language to be taught in a university in Australia, and continues to be taught at university, as well as primary and high schools.
 Pitjantjatjara is offered by the University of South Australia as an intensive summer school.
 View all available Pitjantjatjara subjects here.